 It is also a good idea to figure out what the long-term vision is – digital twin – predictive maintenance – continuous integration?
 Knowing this might help you to make a sustainable and smart choice regarding software tools.

 You also need to define the technical requirements; do you have a preference in manufacturers (hardware or software)?
-Are there any interfaces that must be supported?
+Are there any interfaces that must be supported? - Candidates for pilot project

 When the purpose and requirements have been defined, it is time to decide on a suitable pilot project.
 Choose your plant, software tools and hardware from the requirement specifications.
 Here it is important to be smart and choose a suitable project to implement virtual commissioning on, maybe a project in a smaller scale?
-Take the time to find the fitting candidates, it will be worth a lot to get this step right!
+Take the time to find the fitting candidates, it will be worth a lot to get this step right! - Incorporate the work model in future projects

 If virtual commissioning has no place in future projects, why even bother with the pilot?
 Plan how the new methodology can be incorporated in the existing work model, so that the potential benefits seen in the pilot project can be utilised in future projects.